Join Us - New Patient Registration at Anlaby Surgery

 Named Accountable GP

+We are required under our contract to allocate a named accountable GP for all patients.
 However, you may still see whichever GP you prefer in the usual way.
 If you are not already aware of your named accountable GP, this information is available on repeat medication slips or by simply by requesting the information from the surgery.

 Please do not hesitate to contact us iof you have any questions.